 MapleBet isn’t a perfect betting site, by any means, as we’ve made clear regularly in this review.
 Considering just how new it is, though, we’d say it’s pretty remarkable how much excellent stuff is already in place here.

-In some areas, in fact, MapleBet are genuinely competitive with the biggest brands in the industry.
+In some areas, in fact, MapleBet are genuinely competitive with the biggest bookmakers in the industry.
 Their range of betting markets is outstanding, for example, and their live betting features work very well.
 Other important areas – like customer support and payment options – aren’t quite as brilliant, but are still impressive.

 For MapleBet to reach the very top level of sports betting sites, they will need to work on their weaknesses.
 The mobile offering is particularly poor, and we’d prefer to see a lot more variety in their ongoing promotions.